dmo575/java-dmo/RENDERER.md

 If you think about it, its been settled already by deciding on how to treat the axes, but I haven't told you which one it is yet because I want to first explain what direction means, so lets do that.

-Imagine that in front of you are two spheres.
+Imagine that in front of you there are two spheres.
 While both are in front of you, one is to your right side a bit, and the other one towards your left side.
 The one on the right is blue while the one on the leftmost side is red.
 Now, imagine you walk past them, and then you turn back 180 degrees.
 At that moment, the sphere at your right is no longer the blue one, it's the red one now.
 Same with the other sphere.
 That is what I mean with direction.

 Another example: Imagine you have a paper, it has two sides.
 You can look at one side or the other, not both.
 Our imaginary 2D canvas also has two sides because it lives in a 3D world.
 Our actual application canvas however, only has one side because its just a 2D world in there.
 The side our application canvas uses is the one where for us, the viewer, the X goes positive to the right.
 This means that the side of that 2D canvas in our 3D world that we will be using will be the one where X increments to the right, also known as the side where the Z increments go forward and Z decrements go backwards.
 So the Z+ side.